Understanding the cash flow statement

 Free cash flow (FCF) shows if a company is profiting from its operations.
 This provides more relevant information about financial performance than net income alone.
 This metric shows how much cash is left after taking care of business operations.

-A company can use the remaining money (profits) to either expand their operations or choose to pay a portion to the owners, shareholders in the form of dividends.
+A business can use the remaining money (profits) to either expand their operations or choose to pay a portion to the owners, shareholders in the form of dividends.
 They can also use these funds to buy back shares or repay the debt.

 Types of cash flow